envisioning/vocab/src/content/ann-artificial-neural-networks.md

 - 0.85
 - 0.825
 - 0.8
-slug: ann
+slug: ann-artificial-neural-networks
 summary: Computing systems inspired by the biological neural networks that constitute animal brains, designed to progressively improve their performance on tasks by considering examples.
 title: ANN (Artificial Neural Networks)
 ---